-Marketers define an MQL as a lead they believe has a high probability of turning into a customer.
-Closed loop analytics can offer you a tool to understand your current customers and their path to becoming a customer.
+Marketers define an MQL as a B2B sales lead they believe has a high probability of turning into a customer.
+Closed-loop analytics can offer you a tool to understand your current customers and their path to becoming a customer.
 You should be able to see how they interacted with your business until they made a purchase.
-You can use your current customers' behavior to help gauge the value of new prospects.
+You can use your current customers' behavior and meaningful customer data to help gauge the value of new prospects.

 These two resources will also help you with lead scoring:

-- Buyer personas: Buyer personas are profiles of ideal customers, based upon the information that you have from current customers or marketing data.
+- Buyer personas: Buyer personas are profiles of ideal customers (otherwise known as ideal customer profiles — ICPs), based upon the information that you have from current customers or marketing data.
 Some information you may use could include age, income, gender, job position, and so on.
-For instance, your ideal customer may be a buyer for a large electronics company, make $100,000 a year, and has worked at this position for three years.
+For instance, your ideal customer may be a buyer for a large electronics company, make $100,000 a year, and has worked at their position for three years.

 - Lead scoring:You may also assign a value to every lead that you have, based on the information they've shared with you, as well as the ways they've interacted with your business or website.
-For instance, a prospect who closely matches one of your buyer personas or who added items to a shopping cart but did not buy might get relatively high lead scores.
+For instance, a prospect who closely matches one of your buyer personas; clicked on one of your cold emails and downloladed an eBook; or who added items to a shopping cart but did not buy might get relatively high lead scores.

-An MQL should ideally turn into an SQL after the prospect has moved further along in the sales process.
+An MQL should ideally turn into an SQL after the prospect has moved further along in the B2B sales process.
 Sales may qualify the lead after they have made contact with the prospect via email, phone, or another method.
-Sales departments can make this process more efficient by using an autodialer until they can get the prospect to pick up the phone or return a call.
+Sales departments can make this process more efficient by using a sales dialer or human agent-assisted dialer until they can get the prospect to pick up the phone or return a call.
 Direct email correspondence, or employing call and email sequencing, is another way to help drive prospect response and verify a lead.
 Once salespeople can verify the lead, they can mark it as an SQL.

 About Lead Scrubbing